 Visiting a Buddhist Temples is very common activity included almost in every Sri Lanka tour package.
 Because Buddhism is the predominant religion in the island and visiting a Sri Lanka Buddhist temple is important to get to know the religion.
 In fact, Religion is one of the important aspects of Sri Lankan life and almost every person is engaged in some sort of religion.
 The base of Sinhalese (the majority of Sri Lankans) Culture is attributed to the Buddhism; hence visiting a Sri Lankan Buddhist temple is an easy way to learn more on the culture and the way of Sri Lankan life.

 If you have been to a Buddhist temple in one of the other countries such as Thailand, Singapore you will feel a huge difference as soon as you enter a Sri Lankan Buddhist temple.
 Sri Lankan Buddhist temples differ from temples in Thailand or Cambodia in many ways.
-Buddha statues and dagobas in fancy styled such as gold-plated statues are very rare here.
+Buddha statues and dagobas in fancy styled such as gold-plated statues are very rare in Sri Lanka, only a few temples in Sri Lanka has gold plated Buddha statues such as Dambulla golden cave temple.
 Sri Lanka has Theravada school of Buddhism while most South-east Asian countries have Mahayana Buddhism.
 There are many differences between these two forms of Buddhism.

 Four major elements of a Buddhist temple in Sri Lanka

 Bo tree / Bodhiogara (Ficus religiosa)